SharePoint/PnP-Partner-Pack/Documentation/Manual-Setup-Guide.md

 .\Create-SelfSignedCertificate.ps1 -CommonName "MyCompanyName" -StartDate 2015-10-25 -EndDate 2016-10-25
 ```

 You will be asked to provide a password to encrypt your private key, and both the .PFX file and .CER file will be exported to the current folder.
+Using the Create-SelfSignedCertificate.ps1 will place both the .CER and .PFX files in the script location.

 #### Using makecert (alternative manual option)
 Alternatively, if you have Microsoft Visual Studio 2013/2015 installed on your enviroment, you already have the [makecert tool](https://msdn.microsoft.com/library/windows/desktop/aa386968.aspx), as well.
 Otherwise, you will have to download from MSDN and to install the Windows SDK for your current version of Windows Operating System.